 • Create classes, define and implement interfaces, and create and use generic collections.

-• Use inheritance to create a class hierarchy, extend a .NET Framework class, and create generic classes and methods.
+• Use inheritance to create a class hierarchy and to extend a .NET Framework class.

 • Read and write data by using file input/output and streams, and serialize and deserialize data in different formats.

-• Create and use an entity data model for accessing a database and use LINQ to query and update data.
+• Create and use an entity data model for accessing a database and use LINQ to query data.

-• Use the types in the System.Net namespace and WCF Data Services to access and query remote data.
+• Access and query remote data by using the types in the System.Net namespace and WCF Data Services.

 • Build a graphical user interface by using XAML.